1. Ask How Long the Roofing Contractor Has Been in Business

 In many cases, homeowners allow price to dictate the contractor they choose.
 As with most things in life, you get what you pay for.
 If you go with a roofing company that can give you a bargain price but can’t provide a list of happy customers, you’re probably going to end up with a substandard installation.

-At Ronald Graham Roofing and Building, we’ve been installing roofs for homeowners in Edinburgh, Scotland and the UK for over 50 years.
+Find the No.1 Edinburgh areas roofing contractor At Ronald Graham Roofing and Building, we’ve been installing roofs for homeowners in Edinburgh, Scotland, and the UK for over 50 years.
 For over five decades, we’ve built a foundation of trust with homeowners and commercial clients in Edinburgh, Aberdeen and London.
 Chances are, we’ve installed a roof for someone in your town if you are in Scotland.